MarcPozzo/MyProjects/Birds_Detection/README.md

 ## Model with automatic extraction

 Now we are using YoloV2.
-Birds are represented by blue squares and a rabit is represented with green squares.
+Birds are represented by blue squares and a rabit is represented with green squares. the number above the squares represents the percentage of certainty of predicting the obtained class

 ![Yolo_detection](https://user-images.githubusercontent.com/30336936/95216255-2342ea00-07f2-11eb-893b-e65cda60e1b1.png)